MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-getsubstitutereportid-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remark
-If no object exists with the integer supplied to the _Report.GetSubstituteReportId(Integer)_ method, the method will not fail.
-Instead, the method will just return the supplied integer back.
+If no object exists with the integer supplied in the _Report.GetSubstituteReportId(Integer)_ method, the method won't fail.
+Instead, the method will just return the supplied integer.

 ## See Also